-We have audited the financial statements of the Chief Constable of Hampshire for the year ended 31 March 2013 under the Audit Commission Act 1998.
-The financial statements comprise the Movement in Reserves Statement, Operating Cost Statement, Balance Sheet, Cash Flow Statement and the related notes 1 to 6.
+We have audited the financial statements of the Chief Constable for Hampshire for the year ended 31 March 2013 under the Audit Commission Act 1998.
+The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related note 2.
 The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.

-This report is made solely to the Chief Constable of Hampshire, as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Chief Constable of Hampshire, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Chief Constable for Hampshire, as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Chief Constable for Hampshire, for our audit work, for this report, or for the opinions we have formed.